system-ui/theme-ui/theme-ui/README.md

 ## Styled components

-These components can also be consumed *outside* of an MDX doc with the `Styled` component.
+These components' styles can also be consumed *outside* of an MDX doc with the `Styled` component.

 ```jsx
 import React from 'react'